timvisee/hhs-p7-spark-docker/INSTALLATION_WINDOWS.md

 The set up of the virtual machine and container might take a long while as it's around 1.3GBs in size.

+When using Docker toolbox, only the scripts in the `toolbox` directory should be used.
+These scripts are different from the *normal* scripts.

-It's recommended to use the `update-and-start.bat` script in the future to start the container.
+It's recommended to use the `toolbox/update-and-start.bat` script in the future to start the container.
 This will automatically fetch new updates when available.

 #### Differences